 A number of big-name architects have left their mark on Corpus Christi Country Club over the years.

-The first Corpus Christi Country Club, a nine-hole design by Fred McLeod was built on North Beach on opened in 1909.
+The first Corpus Christi Country Club, a nine-hole design by Fred McLeod was built on North Beach and opened in 1909.
 The ceremonial first tee shot was hit by President Howard Taft, who was in town to visit his brother who owned a ranch just across the Nueces Bay.
 This course fell victim to the hurricane of 1919 and did not reopen until 1921.

 John Bredemus architected the design built out on Up River Road.
 The first tee shot was fired on Labor Day 1922.
 At the time, this course on the Texas Riviera was considered to be one of the finest in the country.
 The course expanded to 18 holes by 1938.